microsoft/vscode-docs/docs/languages/javascript.md

 ![Unreachable source code faded out](images/javascript/unreachable.png)

-You can quickly remove this unused code by placing the cursor on it and triggering the quick fix command (`kb(editor.action.quickFix)`) or clicking on the lightbulb.
+You can quickly remove this unused code by placing the cursor on it and triggering the Quick Fix command (`kb(editor.action.quickFix)`) or clicking on the lightbulb.

 To disable fading out of unused code, set `"editor.showUnused"` to `false`.
 You can also disable fading of unused code only in JavaScript by setting: